 Mt.
 Baker’s somewhat remote location, along with the fact that the Washington ski areas are often not considered the travel destination like the ski areas in Colorado and Utah, assures you will have fewer crowds.
 We also love that Mt.
 Baker sits lower than most ski resorts, topping out at around 5,000 feet.
 This means that people who might be affected by the altitude should generally do OK here.

-The price is right – $60 a day for an adult lift ticket.
+The price has jumped in recent years but still a value compared to other Western resorts – $87 a day for an adult lift ticket.
+Kids 6 and under ski free every day, too.
 You will be hard-pressed to beat that on any place that has more than 1,000 feet of vertical.

 Bridger Bowl, Montana

 We have been singing Bridger Bowl’s praises for years, since the first time we visited over 20 years ago.
 It is one of the more underrated ski areas in the country, especially considering how close it is to a major town in Bozeman.
 Nearby Big Sky gets way more media coverage, but Bridger is where many of the locals head on their days off.